 4. Patience and Compassion:

 Compassion is a cornerstone of our philosophy of care and culture here at Community Dental Partners.
-We believe in truly hearing and engaging with your patients’ concerns.
+We believe in genuinely hearing and engaging with your patients’ concerns.
 It can be tempting to dismiss or belittle kids’ worries.
-How many times do adults tell kids, “Oh, don’t be silly” when they’re crying over a seemingly small issue?
+How often do adults tell kids, “Oh, don’t be silly,” when they’re crying over a seemingly minor issue?
 As a pediatric dentist, your patients (as well as their parents or caregivers) need to know that you take those concerns seriously.
 Even if it takes a while for them to tell you what’s wrong and start to feel less overwhelmed.

-You may frequently find yourself struggling to wait patiently while you give a child enough time to calm down and feel ready to proceed with their appointment.
-However, patience pays huge dividends for pediatric dentists.
+You may frequently struggle to wait patiently while giving a child enough time to calm down and feel ready to proceed with their appointment.
+However, patience pays enormous dividends for pediatric dentists.
 Making that investment of time to prevent a child from feeling rushed or pressured means that you’re building a sense of trust and comfort that will serve you—and them—throughout their future dental experiences.

 5. Superior Chairside Manner and a Calming Presence:

 A great pediatric dentist has the skills to keep patients calm and comfortable.
-However, you’ll also need to balance that calming presence with a fun and approachable demeanor!
+However, you must balance that calming presence with a fun and approachable demeanor!
 Finding the perfect balance between energetic engagement and playfulness with comforting and soothing takes time.
 You’ll need to be able to feel out each patient’s individual needs and give them the chairside manner that will help them most.

 6. Research Skills and Love of Learning:

 Pediatric dentists need excellent research skills.
 Perhaps more than any other specialty, pediatrics will mean a lifetime of learning.
 Modalities in pediatric dentistry change frequently as new techniques, technologies, and materials become available.
 Genetic factors may play more of a role in your daily practice.
-You’ll be the first point of care as primary and adult teeth erupt, so it may frequently be up to you to spot developmental dental issues.
+As primary and adult teeth erupt, you’ll be the first point of care, so it may frequently be up to you to spot developmental dental issues.
 Your knowledge will need to grow just as your patients do!

-Pediatric dentistry is an amazing specialization for dentists with the right skills.
+Pediatric dentistry is a fantastic specialization for dentists with the right skills.
 Here at CDP, we are committed to helping you grow and hone those skills and develop your confidence in working with patients of all ages.
-Schedule a call with a Recruiting Manager to learn more about beginning your career as a pediatric dentist with CDP!
+Schedule a call with a Hiring Manager to learn more about beginning your career as a pediatric dentist with CDP!